 The XPG S50 Lite 1TB M.2 PCIe4x4 NVMe SSD is feature rich storage solution.
 It is capable of TRIMM DEVSLP, Garbage Collection, ECC, S.M.A.R.T, SLC Caching (which accelerates the sequential and 4K random read/write speeds), Wear Leveling, Bad Block Management, Over-Provision, RAID Protection.
 The S50 Lite M.2 SSD is engineered with a RAID engine and LDPC (Low-Density Parity Check) coding, a powerful ECC algorithm, to keep data secure.

 The XPG S50 Lite 1TB is listed at $145 at the time of the review.
 The SSD has performed well during our testing and it has shown good performance for random reads making it suitable for the related tasks.
 The game runs faster on this SSD and it roughly takes 10 seconds to load the Witcher 3 which is a good response from the SSD.
 Under load the maximum temperature reported on the SSD was 66°C with an ambient of 19.2°C. The reading was taken from HWInfo64.

 The gaming community would love this budget friendly performance packed SSD from XPG in particular.
 XPG is offering 5 years warranty on their GAMMIX S50 Lite SSDs.
 Don’t expect high transfer rates on the value oriented GAMMIX S50 Lite 1TB as it gives one, a flair of PCIe 4×4 without breaking the wallet achieved by using the SM2267 4-channel controller.
 If you are looking for a high-end high-performance PCIe 4.0 based SSD then take a look at GAMMIX S70 series from the XPG.

-We are thankful to XPG for sending in GAMMIX S50 Lite NVMe PCIe4x4 1TB SSD for the review.
+We are thankful to XPG for XPG Gammix S50 Lite Review.